MAKING APPLICATION TO HOLD A DOG SHOW

 be eligible to hold obedience trials, tracking tests, agility trials, herding

-events, lure coursing events weight pull , Exceptional Canine Citizen and
+events, lure coursing events weight pull, Canine Citizen, Canine Citizen of

 What Makes a Good Club?